ana-nova/web-challenges/js-conditions-and-booleans_statements/README.md

 ### Part 3: Hotdogs

 - for a given `numberOfHotdogs` a person buys, log the respective price that the person has to pay:
-- for less than 5 hotdogs: 2 euro per hotdog
+- for less than 5 hotdogs: o2 eur per hotdog
 - for at least 5 but less than 100 hotdogs: 1.50 euro per hotdog
 - for at least 100 but less than 1 000 000 hotdogs: 1 euro per hotdog
 - for at least 1 000 000 hotdogs: 0.10 euro per hotdog